AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 5. Select **[!UICONTROL Save]**.
 A confirmation dialog for the change in the custom role appears.
 Select **[!UICONTROL Yes]**.

    ![](assets/confirmation-prompt.png)
-   _Select yes in the confirmation prompt_
+   _Select Yes in the confirmation prompt_

 A third custom role is assigned to the user.